salveron/bachelors_thesis/topic.md

 ### Bachelor's work topic update

-# Using Computational Auditory Scene Analysis algorithms for Separating Monophonic Sounds from Noise
+# Using Computational Auditory Scene Analysis algorithms for Separating Monophonic Music from Noise

 1. Study and describe the basics of sound recognition and auditory scene analysis in humans (keywords: biological structure of the human ear, source separation, cocktail party problem,